SZXC-WG/LocalGen-new/content/docs/getting-started.en.md

 ## Choose a published build or source build

-For a packaged version, start at [GitHub Releases](https://github.com/SZXC-WG/LocalGen-new/releases) and read that release's notes and asset list.
-The current `master` source identifies itself as `6.0.0-dev`, so it should be treated as the active development version.
+For a packaged version, start at [GitHub Releases](https://github.com/SZXC-WG/LocalGen-new/releases) and read that release's notes and file list.
+To try or contribute to the latest development work, build `6.0.0-dev` from the `master` branch.

 ## Source prerequisites